natgo/wt-wiki-scraper/wikitext-transpiled/ground/Strela-10M2.md

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the vehicle, the features of using vehicles in the team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view but instead give the reader food for thought.
 Describe the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->
-The best way to use the 10M2 is as a short-range surprise weapon against enemy aircraft and sometimes helicopters.
+Due to the lack of the supporting vehicles of a common Soviet AA batteries especially a radar vehicle, players will have to rely on the voicelines from the crew, the sound of rotor/jet or visual acquisition of enemy aircrafts; the other flaw that hinders the overall combat capabilities is the short all-aspect lock-on range (at only 3 km), although this is some  improvement from previous ZSU-23-4 with barely 2.5 km effective range, it can still make sure enemy aircrafts would think twice before entering the battlefield for CAS operations.
+At such, the best way to use the 10M2 is as a short-range surprise weapon against enemy aircraft and sometimes helicopters.
 The missiles cannot reach as far as many of the radar missile-equipped SPAA vehicles you will often be playing alongside, but they have very good overload and do not give the enemy a radar warning.
 Engaging aircraft that are busy with other targets or just starting to exit the battlefield is the best way to engage, as distracted enemies are less likely to see the missile and dump flares.

 The worst enemy of this vehicle is helicopters, at any range.
 At long range, they are outside the lock range of the 10M2's missile while being well within the range of their own ATGMs.
-At closer range (below about 1 mile), the missile is often unable to track enemy helicopters due to its launch characteristics.
+At closer range (below about 1 mile/1.6 km), the missile is often unable to track enemy helicopters due to its launch characteristics.
 Helicopters around the 10M2's BR also start to get IRCM equipment, making IR lock even more difficult.
 High-altitude aircraft are more of the same thing, being able to loft missiles and bombs at ground targets from outside the missile's lock-on distance.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in a bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->